amybrossard/darwin/readme.md

 ### **Change Log**

+#### **Version 3.09**

+*  Fixed issue relating to similar damage category names.
+Categories such as "Apex" and "Marginal Apex" are now valied.
+*  Fixed issue with last damage category being selected and not displayed or highlighted in MainWindow, ModifyWindow, and TraceWindow.
+*  Fixed crash after modifying record, then attempting to modify again.

 #### **Version 3.08**

 *  When exporting data to text file, only header row was returned.
 Issue corrected.